| Council | Greenwich |

 What are the best schools in Woolwich?

 Woolwich has 90 schools nearby.
-The top-rated Ofsted Outstanding schools include Leigh Stationers' Primary Academy, Cardwell Primary School, St Peter's Catholic Primary School.
-Other well-regarded schools rated Good by Ofsted include Alderwood Primary School and Our Lady of the Rosary Catholic Primary School.
+The top-rated Ofsted Outstanding schools include Cardwell Primary School, St Peter's Catholic Primary School, Foxfield Primary School.
+Other well-regarded schools rated Good by Ofsted include Saint Mary Magdalene Church of England All Through School and Mulgrave Primary School.
 Note: 5 schools are currently rated as Requires Improvement.

 What are the demographics of Woolwich?